Member Guide

 1. I understand that CrowdHealth is not health insurance, and I think that’s a good thing!

-2. I have fully read and understand this Member Guide that describes my CrowdHealth Membership and how it will help me pay for my health care costs, including my $500 Member Commitment for each health event and the specified limitations and exclusions set forth herein.
+2. I have fully read and understand this Member Guide that describes my CrowdHealth Membership and how it will help me pay for my healthcare costs, including my $500 Member Commitment for each health event and the specified limitations and exclusions set forth herein.

 4. I understand that my participation in the crowdfunding of the Community’s medical costs is voluntary, but my participation in funding others’ bills will affect my Generosity Score.